lko3001/IQ-Island/README.md

 ## Have Fun!

 IQ Island is a fun and challenging quiz app that will test your intelligence and see how you rank among the other players.
-Play as many times as you want and see if you can make it to the top of the Minds of Fame.
+Play as many times as you want and see if you can make it to the top of the IQ Island.
 Good luck!